Deep state in Turkey: Background

-Jean-Pierre Filiu (in From Deep State to Islamic State) notes a resemblance between the Mamluks of Egypt and the Levant (1250–1517), and the alleged security service "deep states" of today's the Middle East.
+In From Deep State to Islamic State, Jean-Pierre Filiu notes a resemblance between the Mamluks of Egypt and the Levant (1250–1517), and the alleged security service "deep states" of today's the Middle East.
 In both cases, they proclaimed themselves servants of their state's putative rulers—the Caliph in the case of the Mamluks, and "the People" in the case of contemporary Algeria, Egypt, Syria, and Yemen—while actually ruling themselves.

 Ottoman Empire

 Turkish secret societies date back to the Ottoman Empire.

 Sultan Selim III (reigned 1789–1807), for example, founded a secret committee, essentially a personal army to protect himself since he had been attacked following the wars against Russia and Austria of 1787 to 1792.
 Even his second-in-command, the Grand Vizier, remained unaware.

 Conspiratorial coalitions became particularly active during the Committee of Union and Progress era (1889–1918), when they planned the deposition of the Sultan.
 One infamous hitman, Yakup Cemil, was employed by the state, and shot on Enver Pasha's command after he was no longer needed.
 The Special Organization was a secret organization that carried out the Armenian genocide.
 According to Vicken Cheterian, today's deep state traces its roots to this era:

 Some say that these societies were instrumental in Turkification following the demise of the Ottoman Empire.
 The secret policy of Turkification was allegedly carried out by covert groups in order for its instigators not to be discovered.

 Mustafa Kemal Atatürk (1881–1938) availed himself of secret societies (the Sentinel Association, for example) that today would be considered special forces units to further the republican cause.
 Some hold that today's alleged deep state is a continuation of these societies.